LorenzHetterich/JQuic/Readme.md

 ```

 ## Usage as Java Library
 After running `./gradlew release`, you can find a stand-alone jar file in `run/jquic.jar` that can be used as Java library.
-You will also find a source jar in `run/jquic-sources.jar`
+You will also find a source jar in `run/jquic-sources.jar`. <br>
+Alternatively, you can download a precompiled jar from the [releases](https://github.com/LorenzHetterich/JQuic/releases)

 ## Java configuration
 Allows running your Java code without worrying about classpath etc.